-Since entering the CAA, the Company has repurchased various portions of the CAA obligations, which retained their original priority.
-During the years ended August 31, 2022 and 2021, the Company did not make any CAA acquisitions.
-Because of these acquisitions, the Company is currently receiving 88% of the total proceeds from the sale of Export Water (after payment of the Land Board royalty).
-Additionally, as a result of the acquisitions, and the consideration from the cumulative sales of Export Water, at August 31, 2022, the remaining total potential third-party unrecorded contingent obligation is \$0.6 million, while the recorded portion is \$0.3 million.
-After August 31, 2022, prior to the issuance of this annual report, the Company acquired \$0.7 million of the remaining \$1.0 million of the CAA obligations for a cash payment of just over \$0.1 million.
+Since entering the CAA, the Company has repurchased nearly all of the CAA obligations, which retained their original priority.
+During the year ended August 31, 2023 the Company acquired \$0.7 million of the remaining \$1.0 million of the CAA obligations for a cash payment of just over \$0.1 million.
+Because of these acquisitions, the Company is currently receiving 99% of the total proceeds from the sale of Export Water (after payment of the Land Board royalty).
+Additionally, as a result of the acquisitions, and the consideration from the cumulative sales of Export Water, at August 31, 2023, the remaining total potential third-party unrecorded contingent obligation is \$0.2 million, while the recorded portion has been eliminated.

 The CAA includes contractually established priorities which call for payments to CAA holders in order of their priority.
 This means the first payees receive their full payment before the next priority level receives any payment and so on until full repayment.
-As a result of the CAA obligation acquisition after August 31, 2022, the Company will be entitled to all but \$0.2 million of the proceeds from the sale of Export Water after deduction of the Land Board royalty.
+As a result of the CAA obligation acquisition during the year ended August 31, 2023, the Company will be entitled to all but approximately \$0.2 million of the proceeds from the sale of Export Water after deduction of the Land Board royalty.